ignite/cli/docs/guide/ibc.md

 starport chain serve -c mars.yml
 ```

-### Remove Existing Relayer and Starport Configurations
+### Remove Existing Relayer and Ignite CLI Configurations

-If you previously used the relayer, follow these steps to remove exiting relayer and Starport configurations:
+If you previously used the relayer, follow these steps to remove exiting relayer and Ignite CLI configurations:

 - Stop your blockchains and delete previous configuration files: